GiovanniBergami/transformers-explainability/README.md

 ## Some results

 In this example, the first sentence of the movie reviews dataset (sentiment2) has been classified using the model and then interpreted using the Thresholded Cosine Similarity Masking method.
-The yellow placeholders, with the written words "start" and "end", mark each sentence that is part of the rationales.
+The yellow placeholders, with the written words "start" and "end", mark each part of the sentence that is human annotated as relevant.

 <img src="readme_images/image2.png" alt="drawing" width="450"/>